 The Statement of Accounts summarise the Fund's transactions for the financial year 2023/24 and its position as at 31 March 2024.
 The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.
-The Pension Fund Accounts have been prepared on a going concern basis and an accruals basis apart from individual transfer values which have been accounted for on a cash basis.
+The Pension Fund Accounts have been prepared on a going concern basis on the assumption that the functions of the Fund will continue in operational existence for the foreseeable future and also on an accruals basis apart from individual transfer values which have been accounted for on a cash basis.

 The accounts summarise the transactions of the Fund and report on the net assets available to pay pension benefits.
 The accounts do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year, nor do they take into account the actuarial present value of promised retirement benefits.
 The Code gives administering authorities the option to disclose this information in the Net Asset Statement, in the notes to the accounts, or by appending an actuarial report prepared for this purpose.
-The Authority has opted to disclose this information in Note 18.
+The Authority has opted to disclose this information in Note 16.